tendermint/spec/spec/core/genesis.md

 # Genesis

-The genesis file is meant to be the starting point of chain.
+The genesis file is the starting point of a chain.
 Tendermint's genesis is minimal because it is not aware of application state.
 An application will populate the genesis file with their own required fields.

 ## Genesis Fields

-- `genesis_time`: The genesis time is the time the blockchain is meant to start.
-If a nodes are started before this time they will sit idle until time specified.
+- `genesis_time`: The genesis time is the time the blockchain started or will start.
+If nodes are started before this time they will sit idle until the time specified.
 - `chain_id`: The chainid is the chain identifier.
 Every chain should have a unique identifier.
 When conducting a fork based upgrade, we recommend changing the chainid to avoid network or consensus errors.
 - `initial_height`: This field is the starting height of the blockchain.
 When conducting a chain restart to avoid restarting at height 1, the network is able to start at a specified height.
 - `consensus_params`